aaronbloomfield/pdr/README.md

 code will like to the .html, with a "([src](...))" after it to link to the original source code.

-- astyle options: -A2 -s4 --indent-switches
+- astyle options: -A2 -s4 \-\-indent-switches
 - source-highlight options: -d